microsoft/vscode-docs/docs/python/tutorial-flask.md

 Debugging gives you the opportunity to pause a running program on a particular line of code.
 When a program is paused, you can examine variables, run code in the Debug Console panel, and otherwise take advantage of the features described on [Debugging](debugging.md).
 Running the debugger also automatically saves any modified files before the debugging session begins.

-1. Add a second route and function to `app.py` that contains some code you can step through in the debugger:
+1. Add a second route and function to `app.py` that contains some rather superfluous code that you can step through in the debugger (and you typically don't use inline HTML for reasons discussed later on):

     ```python
     @app.route('/hello/<name>')